Leipzig: Quality of life

 In December 2013, according to a study by GfK, Leipzig was ranked as the most livable city in Germany.

 In 2015/2016, Leipzig was named by the consumer portal verbraucherzentrale.de as the second-best city for students in Germany (after Munich).

 In a 2017 study from the Institut für Handelsforschung Köln, the Leipzig inner city ranked first among all large cities in Germany due to its urban aesthetics, gastronomy, and shopping opportunities.

 According to HWWI/Berenberg-Städteranking, since 2018 it also has the second-best future prospects of all cities in Germany, second to Munich in 2018 and Berlin in 2019.

 According to a 2017 Global Least & Most Stressful Cities Ranking by Zipjet, a London-based online laundry service, Leipzig was one of the least stressful cities in the World.
 It was ranked 25th out of 150 cities worldwide and above Dortmund, Cologne, Frankfurt, and Berlin.

 Leipzig was named European City of the Year at the 2019 Urbanism Awards.

 According to the 2019 study by Forschungsinstitut Prognos, Leipzig is the most dynamic region in Germany.
 Within 15 years, the city climbed 230 places and occupied in 2019 rank 104 of all 401 German regions.

-Leipzig was one of 52 places to go in 2020 by The New York Times and the highest-ranking German destination.
+Leipzig was listed as one of 52 places to go in 2020 by The New York Times and the highest-ranking German destination.

 Leipzig Hauptbahnhof has been ranked the best railway station in Germany and the third-best in Europe in a consumer organisation poll, surpassed only by St Pancras railway station and Zürich Hauptbahnhof.